Connecting Coding Clients to Asana's V2 server

 Cursor

-Cursor can connect to Asana's V2 MCP server using the mcp-remote proxy tool.
+Cursor connects to Asana's V2 MCP server using its built-in Static OAuth support.

 1. Prerequisites